 19 Jun How important should data be in your health and wellbeing decision

-In Australia, we spend $61.8 billion on work-related injuries and disease, with $480 million of workers compensation paid each year for work related mental health disorders.
+In Australia, we spend $61.8 billion on work-related injuries and disease (Safe Work Australia, 2015), with $480 million of workers compensation paid each year for work-related mental health disorders (Safe Work Australia, 2019).
 The need for effective and measurable employee health programs is growing.
-We have seen a growing trend in companies investing in solutions that deliver more definitive evidence of positive impact, over time, “show me the DATA – and show me it over multiple years”.
+We have seen a growing trend in companies investing in solutions that deliver more definitive evidence of positive impact, over time, “show me the DATA – and show it to me over multiple years”.

 SiSU Health Group helps companies by identifying the health risks within their business, breaking down the health risks to a dollar value cost to the company by identifying what is affecting your workforce productivity, presenteeism and absenteeism.
 Together with SiSU Health Group, companies can accurately identify the areas that are suffering and why.
 SiSU Health Group provides the tools and analytical approach to monitor and communicate with your staff.

 Engage every employee in your organisation, not just c-level staff, with an employee health initiative that makes a difference.
 SiSU Health Group has saved our Australian clients $1.3 million collectively each year, not only helping improve company cultures but delivering outputs thanks to real-time, machine measured data, free of subjectivity approach to employee health.

 Make an impact and engage your employees in their health, speak to SiSU Health Group today, the experts on tailored health solutions.